Feed on

 Tag Archive 'modem'

-TL;DR: Original US Robotics power adapter is extremely rare.
+TL;DR: Original US Robotics I-modem power adapter is extremely rare.
 I cut mine open to document it.
-Original adapter provides 20 V AC across pins 3-4 of mini-DIN connector, no other voltages.
+Original adapter provides 20 V AC (1500 mA capacity) across pins 3-4 of mini-DIN connector, no other voltages.
 Substituting a $15 24 V DC power adapter seems to work just fine.
-The US Robotics Courier I-Modem seems to be a unique beast […]
+The US Robotics Courier I-Modem seems to […]

 Read Full Post »